Skip to main content

 About

-FebriDx is a rapid, self-contained test that uses a simple fingerstick to help differentiate between bacterial and non-bacterial acute respiratory infections.
-It uses dual biomarkers—MxA, which signals a viral immune response, and CRP, which rises with bacterial inflammation—to deliver trusted results after 10 minutes.
+FebriDx is a rapid, self-contained test that uses a simple fingerstick to aid in the diagnosis of acute respiratory infection and differentiate bacterial from non-bacterial etiology.
+It uses dual biomarkers—MxA, which signals a viral immune response, and CRP, which rises with inflammation and infection—to deliver trusted results after 10 minutes.
 No instruments, lab equipment, or readers required.
 FDA 510(k) cleared with 99% NPV to confidently rule out bacterial infection.1

 1. Shapiro NI, Filbin MR, Hou PC, et al. Diagnostic accuracy of a bacterial and viral biomarker point-of-care test in the outpatient setting.
 JAMA Netw Open, 2022, 5(10): e2234588.